overshiki/overshiki.github.io/decomposingELBO.md

 This is another point of view of how ELBO is related to the log evidence.

-#### 2. Maximizing the expect complete likelihood with entropy regularization
+#### 2. Maximizing the expected complete likelihood with entropy regularization

 The second intuitive way to decompose ELBO is[1]: